Freshman Application Procedures

 Once you receive acknowledgement of receipt from us, you should check the status of your application.
 Please allow several days for us to match your academic records with your application.

 Your Undergraduate Application for Admission is the same application used for admission into all campus honors programs.
-Admission into honors programs is determined by a combination of GPA, test scores, rigor of coursework, and strength of essays.
+You'll receive priority consideration for admission to honors programs if you apply by November 1.
+Admission is determined by a combination of GPA, test scores, rigor of coursework, and strength of essays.
 If you’re interested in being accepted to an honors program, the best way to approach the application is with care and attention to detail.
 Priority for honors programs may be given to applicants who apply during the Priority Filing Period.
 If you’re selected to an honors program, you’ll receive notification directly from the program by April 1.
 Read more about honors.

 Your Undergraduate Application for Admission is the same application used for all merit-based scholarships.
 You will automatically be considered for scholarships when you apply.
 Priority for scholarships may be given to applicants who apply during the Priority Filing Period.
 Our scholarships are granted to students based on academic achievement and are awarded by individual colleges and departments.
 If you’re awarded a scholarship, you’ll receive notification directly from the department by April.
 Read more about scholarships.